Nestor Makhno: Legacy

-Also, Makhno has been referenced in popular media as a cultural allusion, such as a supporting role in Michael Moorcock's 1981 alternative history novel The Steel Tsar, the opening track in the Russian rock band Lyube's 1989 album Alert (album)|Alert during the fall of communism in the Eastern Bloc, a song U.S. representative Dana Rohrabacher had written and played for the 1991 official visit of a People's Deputy of Ukraine, and the pseudonym used by the leader of an "anti-yuppie crusade" in San Francisco against perceived gentrification by Silicon Valley.
+Cultural allusions to Makhno in popular media have included a supporting role in Michael Moorcock's 1981 alternative history novel The Steel Tsar, the opening track in the Russian rock band Lyube's 1989 album Alert (album)|Alert during the fall of communism in the Eastern Bloc, a song U.S. representative Dana Rohrabacher had written and played for the 1991 official visit of a People's Deputy of Ukraine, and the pseudonym used by the leader of an "anti-yuppie crusade" in San Francisco against perceived gentrification by Silicon Valley.

+Russian invasion of Ukraine

-Following the 2022 Russian invasion of Ukraine, the legacy of Nestor Makhno and the Makhnovshchina was again taken up by Ukrainian anti-authoritarians that joined the Territorial Defense Forces (TDF).
-Symbols of the Makhnovshchina have appeared in the propaganda of the Resistance Committee, an anarchist detachment in the TDF, on the patches of a Ukrainian armed unit of green anarchists, and on flags flown on the back of modern-day tachankas.
+Following the Russian invasion of Ukraine in 2022, the legacy of Nestor Makhno and the Makhnovshchina was again taken up by Ukrainian anti-authoritarians that joined the Territorial Defense Forces (TDF).
 The Ukrainian Armed Forces also adopted the name "Makhno's bow" (Махновський лук) for their defense forces engaged in the battle of Huliaipole, which has occupied a key place in the line of contact between Ukrainian and Russian-occupied Zaporizhzhia.
-A museum exhibition on Makhno was damaged during the Russian shelling of Huliaipole, while his statue in the town centre is covered with sandbags in order to protect it.
+A museum exhibition on Makhno was damaged during the Russian shelling of Huliaipole; his statue in the town center was protected by sandbags.
+On 23 May 2024, Ivan Fedorov, the Ukrainian Governor of Zaporizhzhia Oblast, reported that the statue was destroyed by Russian artillery; and on 23 August the museum was reported to have been destroyed after catching fire as a result of Russian strikes on the town.
+Local authorities spent a month restoring the statue, which was unveiled on 11 September 2024.
+In London, a group of squatters inspired by Makhno occupied the mansion of Russian oligarch Oleg Deripaska, in protest against the invasion.